 Move your resume into the new millennium by noting the presentation styles most likely to catch the eye (some of which are detailed below).

-While most executive resumes require at least 2-3 pages, the trend for 2014 and beyond is to provide a snapshot page that can stand on its own – with subsequent pages that include career details.
+While most executive resumes require at least 2-3 pages, one trend is to provide a snapshot page that can stand on its own – with subsequent pages that include career details.